top of page

 twitter%252520profile%252520pic_edited_e

-Paul is an an Academic Clinical Fellow (ACF) in Oral and Maxillofacial Pathology with a strong interest in research especially in the area of head and neck potentially malignant lesions.
+Paul is a Specialist Registrat in Oral and Maxillofacial Pathology with a strong interest in research especially in the area of head and neck potentially malignant lesions.
 Paul undertook an intercalated BMedSci degree during his undergraduate degree, learning and using a range of cell culture, molecular biology and histology techniques.
 He presented his research at the British Society of Oral and Dental Research (BSODR) meeting in 2015 winning the Junior Colgate prize.
 As a foundation trainee, Paul obtained experience in motivational techniques to improve patient oral hygiene, patient recruitment, gaining consent and collecting data.
-Whilst working as a Dental Core Trainee in Maxillofacial surgery, he got involved in multiple publications and projects enhancing his understanding of how to approach, summarize and interpret the literature and publish findings.
-In his current role, Paul is involved in undergraduate and postgraduate teaching and is working towards a PGCert in Medical Education and PGCert in Medical Research.
+Paul has worked as an Academic Clinical Fellow and recently moved to NHS training.
+In his current role, Paul is involved in undergraduate and postgraduate teaching .
 He is interested in molecular profiling and better understanding of pre-cancerous head and neck lesions to facilitate early detection and predict malignant transformation.

 • LinkedIn